Surfers Head Inland To Compete On Machine-Made California Waves

 He also says having this wave pool will even the playing field for surfers, taking away the uncertainty of ocean conditions.
 His wave pool allows surfers to compete based solely on their performance.

 "It does allow us competitively to hold events in a more fair way.
 In terms of luck and the ocean, you're dealing with mother nature and this person or that person might get the good wave.
-This eliminates that. "
+This eliminates that."

 Up until now, the Surf Ranch has been hidden behind a fence, with glimpses coming only from social media.
 Inside, it looks like a resort.
 Cabanas line three sides of the lake.